JamesChen1124/Applications-of-Cooperative-Multi-Robot-Collection/README.md

 # Applications of Cooperative Multi-Robot Collection

 ## Overview
-This project designs an automated multi-robot system for ball collection (tennis, badminton, table tennis) using YOLOv8n, Python, and Arduino.
+This project designs an automated multi-robot system for ball collection (tennis, badminton, table tennis)[tennis focused] using YOLOv8n, Python, and Arduino.
 Robots are equipped with ESP32-CAM for vision input and controlled via PID-based servo mechanisms.
-Task allocation is optimized using the Hungarian Algorithm.

 ## Project Structure
 - `src/` – Python and Arduino source code